 - Financial values

 With a little education, you can build a marriage of connection and commitment.

-Craig Lambert is a San Diego marriage therapist helping couples strengthen their relationships and improve communication.
-A couples counselor for more than 30 years, Craig Lambert, LCSW, has helped hundreds of frustrated, hurting couples gain new understanding of themselves, their partners and even the world around them.
+Written by Craig Lambert (1956-2022).
+He was a San Diego marriage therapist who helped couples strengthen their relationships and improve communication.
+A couples counselor for more than 30 years, Craig Lambert, LCSW, helped hundreds of frustrated, hurting couples gain new understanding of themselves, their partners and even the world around them.
 Proven, gentle strategies like Mindfulness exercises and Imago Therapy let individuals recognize when they’re bringing issues from past relationships—and particularly their family of origin—into present relationships.
-Craig’s clients gain new insights, relief and peace when they understand the often unconscious underpinnings of relationship conflict.
-Find out how Craig can help you improve your relationship!
+Craig’s clients gained new insights, relief and peace when they understood the often unconscious underpinnings of relationship conflict.